How many hours of wedding photography do we need? The trick is to use your ceremony time

 To put your mind at ease, below is a sample timeline for 10 hours of photography coverage, with a first-look:

-If you’re going with 8 hours, I suggest making sure that the things most important to you (first dance, cake cutting, whatever) are in the first part of the reception, so I’m there to capture them.
+If you’re going with 7 or 8 hours, I suggest making sure that the things most important to you (first dance, cake cutting, whatever) are in the first part of the reception, so I’m there to capture them.
 My biggest tip – try to keep your getting-ready, first-look, ceremony, and reception locations in close proximity.
 You’ll spend more time relaxing and getting great photos, and less time traveling.

 One thing I always work into your timeline is buffer.
 If I’m your photographer, you’ll hear me talking about this a lot.
 Buffer time is what’s going to keep you sane.
 It’s what’s going to allow us to relax and ease into portraits without feeling like there’s a giant stopwatch running.
 Of course, there are only so many hours in the day so we’re always working against the clock a little, but building in extra time is the best thing you can do for yourself and for your wedding photos.
 You don’t want to be running from family portraits directly into your ceremony, and you don’t want to tell people to show up at 5:10 for family photos only to find that they’re running behind and they’re going to be arriving closer to 5:30.
 And your ceremony is at 6:00.
 That’s why I usually default to telling people to arrive ten to fifteen minutes before we actually need them.
 As a tip–set aside extra time for hair and makeup.
 It always takes longer than you think.

 So that’s really it.
 Creating a timeline isn’t a huge deal, and neither is figuring out how much coverage you need.
 It’s all about what you want captured.